Morgan R. Chaney Sanctuary

 The trail entrance, on Turner Road, is marked by a Connecticut Audubon sign.
 There is also an trailhead on Fire Street, which is the easiest access to the shrub-scrub restoration site.

 In 2017, staff conservationists cleared ten acres in the middle of the sanctuary to create a shrub-scrub habitat for nesting birds such as Blue-winged Warbler, Chestnut-sided Warbler, Eastern Towhee, Prairie Warbler, Field Sparrow, and Indigo Bunting.
-The populations of each of those have declined significantly since about 1970.
+In 2022, White-eyed Vireo nested there.
+The populations of each of those have declined significantly throughout their ranges since about 1970.

 That area also might provide habitat for the rare New England cottontail rabbit.